bellingcat/uniform-timezone/README.md

 Using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) is recommended for automatic reloading and running in a dedicated browser instance.
 Alternatively you can load the extension manually (see below).

 1. Run `npm run watch` to watch for file changes and build continuously
+2. Then either go to browser extensions -> upload unpacked OR
-1. Run `npm install --global web-ext` (only only for the first time)
+   1. run `npm install --global web-ext` (only only for the first time)
-1. In another terminal, run `web-ext run -t chromium`
+   2. In another terminal, run `web-ext run -t chromium`
-1. Check that the extension is loaded by going to any of the implemented platforms
+3. Check that the extension is loaded by going to any of the implemented platforms

+### Add a new timezone fixer
+To add a new fixer you need:
+1. edit [manifest.json](source/manifest.json) `content_scripts` and `web_accessible_resources` to include wildcards for the platform and reference a new content-script file
+2. JS logic in the content-script file: see the example for [twitter](source/js/timezone-fixers/twitter.js).
+Feel free to add additional CSS if needed.
+4. Test and make a PR with screenshots/notes on implementation if needed

 #### Manually